- Back is bluish-green, fading to silvery sides and belly

 - Sides with silvery-yellow spots, some forming broken lines

 - Yellowish stripe on side extends from pectoral fin to caudal fin

-- Front of the first dorsal fin is bluish black
+- Bluish-black blotch on front of first dorsal fin

 Unlike other mackerels, cero mackerels do not stray far from south Florida waters.
 They spawn offhshore in midsummer and feed on small fish and squid.